How To | Testing QRC Commands From A Computer

 Table of Contents

 We recommend using Packet Sender for testing QRC commands from your computer.
 You can find out more about the Packet Sender application and download a copy here.
-To set up Packet Sender to communicate with your core, follow these steps:

 Set the IP address to the core’s IP address